-Acute Care walk-in clinic
+Acute Care walk-in clinics

 Same-day help for health concerns that can’t wait

-When is the service open?
+When are the services open?

-The clinic is open Monday to Friday, from 8:30 a.m. to 6:30 p.m.
+8:30 a.m. to 6:30 p.m.

 Dannevirke Community Hospital